NuGet/Home/designs/uidelay_asyncapi_IVsPackageSourceProvider.md

 ### Short-Term solution

-* As per [this](https://github.com/NuGet/NuGet.Client/blob/ba2a72ac9afd9e7260798a6ad14088297570b350/src/NuGet.Clients/NuGet.VisualStudio/Extensibility/IVsPackageSourceProvider.cs#L23) remark, it is not required to invoke `IVsPackageSourceProvider` API on UI thread.
-Modify Roslyn implementation to call NuGet API on a background thread.
+* Modify Roslyn implementation to call NuGet API on a background thread.
 NuGet can switch to main thread within the context of JTF as and when required.

 ### Long-Term solution

 * Create a new async version of [`IVsPackageSourceProvider`](https://docs.microsoft.com/en-us/nuget/visual-studio-extensibility/nuget-api-in-visual-studio#ivspackagesourceprovider-interface) interface.
 Modify [`VsPackageSourceProvider`](https://github.com/NuGet/NuGet.Client/blob/0c59e87628fbcbd158162ebb61638ce20e0dc75c/src/NuGet.Clients/NuGet.VisualStudio.Implementation/Extensibility/VsPackageSourceProvider.cs) to implement new async interface.
-This approach will ensure that heavyweight code in the constructor is moved to another async method resulting in increased VS IDE UI responsiveness.
+Goal is to move heavyweight code in the MEF activation path to another async methods resulting in increased VS IDE UI responsiveness because UI thread is not blocked.

 ```cs
 public interface IAsyncVsPackageSourceProvider
 {